aleks-g/lyb/README.md

 - a "pypsa-eur-sec" section which updates changes in the defaul pypsa-eur-sec config (including choices about the gas network and which conventional generators to carry over from PyPSA-Eur).
 - a "scenario" or "intersection_scenarios" section specifying the behaviour of `*_all_*` rules.
 - a "robust_networks" sections specifying the options to sample robust networks (in full resolution) on the boundary of the intersection.

-# Data

-We are using data from the same sources that PyPSA-Eur and PyPSA-Eur-Sec do, however with some slight variations.

-## Cost data

-We use cost data as in PyPSA-Eur from the [technology data](https://github.com/PyPSA/technology-data) repository.

-## Weather and renewable resource data

-We use reanalysis data from ERA5 for the time period between 1980 and 2020, which covers the studied region in an hourly resolution.
-This is processed by atlite to generate capacity factor time series for solar PV, on- and offshore wind.
-Although the ERA5 data may be retrieved through the Copernicus API using Atlite (using the `build_cutouts` config option), this takes a long time.
-Therefore we have also make the cutouts available at [DOI: 10.11582/2022.00034](https://www.doi.org/10.11582/2022.00034).
-These cutouts must be downloaded manually.

-## Load data

-We use an artificial electricity demand dataset through an regression on ENTSO-E load data and temperature influence on it (per country) following PyPSA-Eur.